ripudamank2/Low-Power-Design-Workshop/README.md

-So this picture expalin CPU is not a major culprit of power optimiation but there are lots of other components and process which consume lots of power.
+So this picture explain CPU is not a major culprit of power optimiation but there are lots of other components and process which consume lots of power.